keber/srpan/readme.md

 Departamento de Matemática y Ciencia de la Computación (DMCC) Licenciatura en Ciencia de la Computación / B.Sc.
 Computer Science

-Class: Inteligencia Artificial - Prof: Gonzalo Villarreal F.
+*Class: Inteligencia Artificial - Prof: Gonzalo Villarreal F.
-Class: Desarrollo de Software II - Prof: Dino Araya S.
+*Class: Desarrollo de Software II - Prof: Dino Araya S.
 December 2007

-Authors:
+*Authors:
 Susana Donoso J. - susanadonosojorquera@gmail.com
 Yashir Henriquez P. - yhenriquez@gmail.com
 Keber Flores B. - keberflores@gmail.com

 Neural activity in unborn mice is recorded using patchclamp techniques into AxonInstruments (Molecular Devices LLC) AxoScope Files (ABF).
 Identifying and measuring this activities can be tedious in large recordings.
-With this program, the lab technician user has a tool to fasten this process, by selecting some representative events and training an artificial neural network (ANN) to identify similar events in the registry file.
+This software gives the lab technician user a tool to fasten this process, by selecting some representative events and training an artificial neural network (ANN) to identify similar events in the registry file.
 These events might be saved and printed for further analysis.
 The trained ANN might be saved also to process other files.

 ## Technologies